kaje94/hetzner-k8/README.md

 ## Adding Persistent Volume and Persistent Volume claim

+> Following have not been verified
-To retain data across pod restarts or re-deployments, you need to use Persistent Volumes (PVs) and Persistent Volume Claims (PVCs).
+> To retain data across pod restarts or re-deployments, you need to use Persistent Volumes (PVs) and Persistent Volume Claims (PVCs).
 Otherwise, their data will be lost when the pods are restarted or rescheduled.

 > Make sure to update the node names in /pv-config yamls